Shabbat & Jewish Holidays

 Chabad of Venice offers a Kiddush after synagogue services.
 Both Friday night & Shabbat day: Kiddush, challah & a light meal is served.
 No reservations necessary, all are welcome.
 On a donation basis, Suggested Donation: Adult €36 Children under 12 €18

-On Friday, until three hours before Shabbat, GAM GAM offers a Shabbat take-away menu, conveniently packed to take to your hotel.
-Menu items available may vary but will include: Choices of salads, fish, chicken and more.....
+On Friday, until three hours before Shabbat, GAM GAM offers take-away, conveniently packed to take to your hotel.
+Menu: www.gamgamkosher.com (also available: Humus, Babaganoush, Salmon with rice, Baked Chicken with rice)

-GAM GAM also delivers Shabbat meals to hotels if you pre-order at GAM GAM or at www.gamgamkosher.com.
+GAM GAM also delivers Shabbat meals on Friday to hotels if you pre-order at GAM GAM or at www.gamgamkosher.com.

 Sing songs you know, learn new ones too!
 Live with the times by learning about the Torah portion as our yeshiva bochurim give Dvar Torahs.
 Trade stories with new friends from around the globe.
 You'll find a Jew who speaks French, one who speaks Hebrew, another who speaks English, yet after "HaMotzi Lechem Min Haaretz" on the challah, everyone is completely united.
 We've had Shabbats with almost 800 people & with decades of catering expertise, our Shabbat is abundant, well-organized & where each person is personally taken care of.
 Looking forward to welcoming you for Shabbat in Jewish Venice.